primer/primer.style/docs/illustration-guidelines.md

 **Dimensions**

 - Block width should be at a  `base-8` scale.
 Block height should be limited to  `16px`, `24px` or `32px`.
-(THESE ARE NOT DEFINITE RIGHT NOW)

 **Spacing**

 - The space between blocks should be on a `base-8` scale and have the same amount of space between on both sides.
 Please refer to [Primer: Spacing guidelines](https://styleguide.github.com/primer/support/spacing/) for more information.
-(THESE ARE NOT DEFINITE RIGHT NOW)